Indirectly Related Articles / Articles Referencing Julian Jaynes's Theory

 The Retrieval of Memory in Early Infancy

-Describes a learning analysis approach to the study of infant memory and the research it has inspired. ...
-Findings challenge interpretations that presume loss of information from storage and confirm the suggestion of B. A. Campbell and J. Jaynes that reinstatement is a potent mechanism by which the effects of early experiences continue to influence behavior after lengthy time periods.
+Describes a learning analysis approach to the study of infant memory and the research it has inspired.
+The retrieval of memory and factors that promote retention is focused on, and forgetting as a retrieval failure rather than a memory deficit is discussed.
+Evidence is provided for a mechanism by which infants demonstrate the cumulative effects of prior experiences and by which early experiences may influence later behavior.
+It is argued that infants retrieve memories of past events through encounters with contextual cues that were previously noticed.
+It is demonstrated that manipulation of these cues can alleviate forgetting after quite lengthy retention intervals.
+Findings challenge interpretations that presume loss of information from storage and confirm the suggestion of B. A. Campbell and Julian Jaynes that reinstatement is a potent mechanism by which the effects of early experiences continue to influence behavior after lengthy time periods.

 Why Neanderthals Hate Poetry: A Critical Notice of Steven Mithen's The Prehistory of Mind